Notification

 parent/child relationship in order to communicate with one another

-using Notification
+using Notifications.

 @see org.puremvc.swift.multicore.patterns.observer.Observer Observer